ChristopherMayes/openPMD-standard/EXT_BeamPhysics.md

 - `latticeFile`
   - Type: Optional *(string)*
-  - Description: The name of the root lattice file.
+  - Description: The location of the root lattice file.

 `Particle Root Group` Attributes
 ---------------------

-For each `particle record` the following attributes are defined:
+For each **particle root group** the following attributes are defined:

 - `SpeciesType`
   - Type: Required *(string)*
   - Description: The name of the particle species.
 Species names must conform to the `SpeciesType` extension.
   - Example: `electron`, `H2O`.

 - `charge`